thanpolas/toddmotto.github.io/_posts/2014-01-29-mastering-the-module-pattern.md

 })();
 {% endhighlight %}

-Let's image it's part of our application, but by design we've decided to not include something into the core of our application, so we could include it as a standalone Module, creating an extension.
+Let's imagine it's part of our application, but by design we've decided to not include something into the core of our application, so we could include it as a standalone Module, creating an extension.

 So far our Object for `Module` would look like: